 Maneck Bhujwala, Zoroastrian, Federation of Zoroastrian Association of North American https://fezana.org/ shared our 90-minute workshop time, and presented first.
 Then Cristina and Michael presented an interactive workshop which seemed to be well received by 13 attendees.
 Our theme was “Synthesis before Analysis” which demonstrated the importance of focusing on what you have in common with others before discussing differences.
 This approach builds a sense of unity that bonds religionists while they share the differences that can be divisive without that bond.

 Throughout the five days, we each had many personal interactions in which we shared why we are drawn to the Urantia Book.
 What struck us was the realization that what we said wasn’t as important as the way we said it.
 Few will remember what we said about the book, but their first impression of the book is really their impression of us individually.
 Through the workshops and personal interactions, we made at least 50 people aware of the teachings and had positive interactions with the NAIN leadership.
-Other Urantia Book readers attending were: Bettina Gray who is a co-founder of NAIN, Gard Jameson, Professor of Philosophy at University of Nevada, Las Vegas, Former Chairman at Interfaith Council of Southern Nevada, worked as past board member of NAIN and the Leadership Council at URI North America, Marvin Gawryn is now the head of the Interfaith Council of Southern Nevada http://interfaithsn.org/
+Other Urantia Book readers that attended were, Gard Jameson, Professor of Philosophy at University of Nevada, Las Vegas, Former Chairman at Interfaith Council of Southern Nevada, and past board member of NAIN and the Leadership Council at URI North America, and Marvin Gawryn, who is now the head of the Interfaith Council of Southern Nevada http://interfaithsn.org/

 So, the book and teachings were well represented at the NAIN conference of 2017.
 Interfaith activity is a great way to make the Urantia Book more visible!
 Join us at the Parliament of the Worlds’ Religions in Toronto November 1st – 7th 2018.